perladvent/perldotcom/content/legacy/_pub_2004_10_21_taint_testing_kata.md

 The [CGI::Untaint]({{<mcpan "CGI::Untaint" >}}) module family makes this process much easier for web programs — which often need the most taint protection.
 There are modules to untaint dates, email addresses, and credit card numbers.

-Recently, I wrote [CGI::Untaint::boolean]{{<mcpan "CGI::Untaint::boolean" >}}) to untaint data that comes from checkboxes in web forms.
+Recently, I wrote [CGI::Untaint::boolean]({{<mcpan "CGI::Untaint::boolean" >}}) to untaint data that comes from checkboxes in web forms.
 It's a simple module, taking fewer than 20 lines of sparse code that untaints any incoming data and translates a form value of `on` into a true value and anything else (including a non-existent parameter) into false.

 Writing the tests proved to be slightly more difficult.
 How could I make sure that the incoming parameter provided to the module was tainted properly?
 How could I make sure that the module untaints it properly?